ridamohsin/Aspose_Cloud_SDK_For_Android/README.md

 - [Aspose.Email for Cloud](http://www.aspose.com/docs/display/emailcloud/Home)
 - [Aspose.OCR for Cloud](http://www.aspose.com/docs/display/ocrcloud/Home)

+## Contact

+Your feedback is very important to us.
+Please email us all your queries and feedback at marketplace@aspose.com.

 ## License
 AsposeCloudSDK is available under the MIT license.
 See the [LICENSE](https://github.com/asposeforcloud/Aspose_Cloud_SDK_For_Android/blob/master/LICENSE) file for more info.